Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Sequential Bayesian Flow Matching

-To deploy such a model in sequential inference, a common practice is to repeatedly apply the conditional prediction model over time $t$.
-This receding-horizon practice is widely adopted in time-series forecasting~\citep{box2015time} and decision-making systems such as model predictive control~\citep{garcia1989model}.
-For flow-based models, this na\"ive practice requires restarting a fresh sampling process and solving ODE Eq.~\eqref{eq:ode_pretrain} from scratch to incorporate any new observation~\citep{janner2022planning}.
+To deploy such a model for sequential inference, one typically applies the conditional generative model repeatedly over physical time $t$.
+This receding-horizon paradigm is widely used in time-series forecasting~\citep{box2015time} and decision-making systems~\citep{garcia1989model}.
+For flow-based models, however, this naive strategy requires restarting sampling and solving the ODE in Eq.~\eqref{eq:ode_pretrain} from scratch whenever a new observation arrives, often using tens or more solver steps~\citep{janner2022planning}.
+This incurs substantial latency and may fail to keep pace with the observation rate in real-time systems.
+This issue is further amplified when multiple particles are needed to represent the distribution over future trajectories.

-Consequently, this pipeline suffers from high inference latency for real-time systems: solving ODE Eq.~\eqref{eq:ode_pretrain} from the non-informative Gaussian demands tens or hundreds of numerical solver iterations and often fails to match the observation arrival frequency, producing potential delayed predictions.
-This problem becomes more severe when it comes to long-horizon prediction, as each round of estimation is more expensive to compute.
-Fundamentally, the restarting-sampling paradigm discards historical estimations and, by initializing each update from an independent Gaussian prior, treats temporally correlated physical processes as independent across time.